Estonia: Art

 In the Neoclassical period, landscape painting gained prominence among Estonian artists, both at home and abroad.
 This era also saw the emergence of other genres like mural painting, miniature painting, glass painting, and watercolours, often featuring antique themes or Estonian nature scenes.
 Famous painters of this era include Gustav Adolf Hippius, Karl August Senff and Julie Wilhelmine Hagen-Schwarz.
 The 19th and early 20th centuries saw also a rise in national themes, led by painters like Johann Köler, who embraced Estonian landscapes and traditions.

+August Weizenberg is considered one of the founders of Estonian sculpture.
+His eclectic style, primarily based on classicism, favoured marble.
+Another Estonian sculptor, Amandus Adamson, shifted towards a more relaxed style that incorporated elements of realism.
+Anton Starkopf, a prominent sculptor of the 1930s, developed a unique style using granite and explored diverse themes, including erotic undertones.
+The Soviet occupation halted the progress of sculpture in the 1940s.
+However, since the 1960s Estonian sculpture was able to increase output and use innovative approaches again.

-During the 1918–1940 period of independent Estonia, artists increasingly integrated contemporary European avant-garde influences.
+During the 1918–1940 period, artists increasingly integrated contemporary European avant-garde influences.
 The founding of the Pallas Art School (1919–1940) in Tartu marked a turning point, giving rise to a generation of artists including Konrad Mägi, Nikolai Triik, Kristjan Raud, and printmaker Eduard Wiiralt, whose works captured both the avant-garde spirit and uniquely Estonian sensibilities.

 When the Soviet army occupied Estonia in 1944, many Estonian artists fled westwards.
 Under the Stalinist regime, art was heavily regulated, with Socialist Realism promoted as the official style, while Western influences were discouraged.
 However, by the 1960s, restrictions began to be relaxed.
 A breakthrough came with the formation of the ANK '64 collective, a group of artists who broke from Soviet themes and embraced personal, fantastical worlds.
 Leading figures such as Jüri Arrak and Tõnis Vint explored modernist aesthetics, emphasising individual expression and imaginative realism.
 In 1966, the first Estonian modernist art works got the official permission from the Soviet authorities to be displayed in public exhibitions.
 By the 1970s, Estonian art had grown distinct from Moscow's official styles, embracing a modernism that highlighted personal vision and cultural identity.

 Since the 1990s, Estonian art has diversified significantly with the rise of photography, video, and conceptual art.
 This period saw the decline of centralised art funding and management, alongside the establishment of new media centres at the Estonian Academy of Arts.
 Artists such as Toomas Vint became known internationally, and Estonian video artists gained exposure in venues like the São Paulo and Venice Biennales.

-August Weizenberg is considered one of the founders of Estonian sculpture.
-His eclectic style, primarily based on classicism, favoured marble.
-Another Estonian sculptor, Amandus Adamson, shifted towards a more relaxed style that incorporated elements of realism.
-Anton Starkopf, a prominent sculptor of the 1930s, developed a unique style using granite and explored diverse themes, including erotic undertones.
-The Soviet occupation halted the progress of sculpture in the 1940s.
-However, since the 1960s Estonian sculpture was able to increase output and use innovative approaches again.